Why Mendeley + Thetapad?

 Customizing Citation Keys

-- In Preferences → BibTeX
+- Open Mendeley Preferences → BibTeX

 - Set Document ID to your preferred format:

-Organizing References
+Organizing References for Large Projects

-Create Mendeley folders for different projects:
+- Create Mendeley folders for different projects

 - Export only the relevant folder to each project's